 It shows how different the circumstances are now.

 “I saw cannabis law as an opportunity to help advance something that was new that came without precedent,” Gonzalez said.

 She now assists clients with all the nuances of owning and operating a cannabis business.

 “I feel grateful at 29 to have found something with a purpose and passion,” Gonzalez said.
 “A lot of attorneys typically don’t find that till later on.”

 She explained many don’t understand legal issues, such as the nuances of a Non-Disclosure Agreement (NDA), which has severe consequences.
 She often educates her clients on the issue.

 Gonzalez initially opened her own firm to handle cannabis clients.
 Gonzalez now works for the firm Bressler, Amery, and Ross.

 Gonzalez first got involved with M4MM when she began working with their Vice President of Latinx Outreach Rani Soto on engaging communities.
 She has since become their General Counsel.
 In that position, she has helped teach three educational boot camps for aspiring cannabis entrepreneurs in Trenton, Camden, and Newark.
-They wanted to go to municipalities where the criminalization of cannabis hit the hardest.
+As M4MM leaders, they wanted to go to municipalities where the criminalization of cannabis hit the hardest.

 “I want you to walk into a room with a lawyer and investors and know what they’re asking to do and what signing and obligations,” Gonzalez told the classes.